kolenaIO/kolena/examples/object_detection_3d/README.md

     checkpoints/hv_pointpillars_secfpn_6x8_160e_kitti-3d-3class_20220301_150306-37dc2420.pth
 ```

-The script would perform post-processing and raw label data and create pointcloud files for each raw velodyne binary
-file, stored in `$datadir/label_2_lidar` and `$datadir/velodyne_pcd` directories respectively.
-The generated
-information would be used to in the integration scripts in the next step.
-The model inference results are stored in
-`result-file`, which can be passed into seeding script, explained in the following section.
+The model inference results are stored in `result-file`, which can be passed into seeding script, explained in the
+next section.

 ### Kolena integration